msgr0/gplas2/README.md

 The output FASTA file, containing the nodes sequences, will be located in: __gplas_input/__*my_isolate*_raw_nodes.fasta.

-Second, use this FASTA file as an input for the binary classification tool of your choice.
+2) Use this FASTA file as an input for the binary classification tool of your choice.

-Finally, format the output
+3) Format the output as indicated below:

-##### <ins>Formatting the binary classification file</ins>

-*Important: This step is only required if you didn't use plasmidEC as a binary classifier.*

 The output from the selected binary classification tools has to be formatted as a tab separated file containing the following columns and headers (case sensitive):